-Natural Stone is most popular in Kitchen and Bathrooms for its durability against moisture.
+Natural Stone is most popular in Kitchens and Bathrooms for its durability against moisture.
 However, it provides a clean, yet earthy look to any room.
-Marble, Granite and Travertine are amongst the most used.
+Marble, Granite, and Travertine are amongst the most used.
 Have you ever wondered what tile you actually have in your home?
 Feel the tiles for texture.
-A fairly uniform texture—whether polished, matte or distressed—may signal a porcelain tile floor.
-Natural stone tiles will have small pits, fissures and abnormalities that porcelain will not have.
+A fairly uniform texture—whether polished, matte, or distressed—may signal a porcelain tile floor.
+Natural stone tiles will have small pits, fissures, and abnormalities that porcelain will not have.

-So here’s the real question… What is the best cleaner for Natural Stone.
-As with most floor types, it is important to use pH neutral cleaners.
+So here’s the real question… What is the best cleaner for stone floors?
+As with most floor types, it is important to use pH-neutral cleaners to clean natural stone tiles.
 Do Not Use Acidic Cleaners such as Vinegar as it can etch or burn the surface of the stone.
-The absolute best cleaner is Quick Shine Multi-Surface Cleaner as it is not only pH neutral but it is not loaded with all the “extra fluff” that causes sticky residue and streaking.
+The absolute best cleaner is Quick Shine Multi-Surface Cleaner as it is not only pH neutral but is not loaded with all the “extra fluff” that causes sticky residue and streaking.
 Simply squirt Quick Shine in an “S” pattern onto the floor and spread with a freshly rinsed, damp microfiber mop.
 Rinse the mop pad frequently to free any dust or dirt and continue cleaning.

 If you have natural stone countertops, the same rules apply.
 To clean your countertops and other hard surfaces around the home, use Quick Shine 3-IN-1 ShinePower Surface Cleaner.
 This cleaner instantly shines and extends the life of surfaces with clean shine technology.

 - Do not use abrasive cleaning tools.
 For daily cleaning, use a soft cloth, and don’t attempt to “buff out” stains or scratches.